 The most effective way to prevent damage is by using hearing protection.
 Even the basic ones given to you are better than nothing, even though they muffle the sound.
 If you experience tinnitus after a night out, it is important to avoid loud sounds for a few days.
 Just like restitution is important in sports, your ears need to rest and recover.
 If you experience tinnitus multiple times as a result of loud music, you are on the highway to developing permanent hearing loss.

-One of our goals at Minuendo is to create a product that protects the ears from harmful levels of sound, while not just maintaining, but even enhancing the music quality.
+One of our goals at Minuendo is to make products that protects the ears from harmful levels of sound, while not just maintaining, but even enhancing the music quality.
 So we wish to make the concert experience enjoyable without negatively impacting your hearing.
 Some alternatives addressing these issues already exist, but people still get hearing damage.
-Our goal is to create the superior product in this category, which will be so comfortable and appealing that it is used all the time and therefore provides full, actual protection.
+We aspire to have the superior products in this category, earplugs that are so comfortable, good sounding and appealing that it is used all the time and therefore provides full, actual protection.
+Check out our range of Lossless earplugs.